0-ml/flip/README.md

 FLiP offers modularized design of each components.
 In this way,
-it is capable of integrating a rich collection federated learning and prompt learning algorithms, providing unified data loading interface on a wide variety of datasets
+it is capable of integrating a rich collection of federated learning and prompt learning algorithms, providing unified data loading interface on a wide variety of datasets